rinaldilucas/mean-task-manager/README.md

 -   Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman
 -   Database and model validation using mongoose
 -   Minimalist error handlers implemented throughout the project to improve readability and correctly throw HTTP errors and messages when necessary, making it easy to reuse on other applications, whether using only the frontend, backend or database
--   Async validation via pipe to determine whether the user is already registered or not
 -   Custom pipes used to convert date to a selected language
+-   Custom async validator to check already registered user
 -   Interceptor modules added to verify bearer token, errors, and headers language
 -   Dark mode persistent trought browser local storage
 -   An SCSS method used that utilizes REMs to maintain size scales